 Navigating sales compensation can be complex, particularly with commission-only sales jobs, where reps earn solely from closed deals.
-This model can increase self-motivation and competition, leading to higher earnings for top performers.
+This model can enhance self-motivation and competition, resulting in higher earnings for top performers.
 However, it also has risks.
 These include higher turnover and possible unethical practices.

-While commission-only roles can reduce company labor costs, they require careful management to align with business goals and ensure fairness.
+While commission-only roles can reduce labor costs for companies, they require careful management to align with business goals and ensure fairness.
 This guide clarifies commission-only roles and offers insights into effective management and compensation strategies for sales managers, CFOs, and HR professionals.

 Understanding Commission Only Sales Positions